 - Pain characteristics.
 Does your pain pulsate, or is it constant?
 Is the pain dull, sharp, or stabbing?

 - Pain intensity.
-A good indicator of the severity of a headache is how well you are able to function while experiencing a headache.
+A good indicator of the severity of a headache is how well you can function while experiencing a headache.
 Are you able to work?
 Do the headaches wake you or prevent you from sleeping?

 - Pain location.
 Where is the pain located?
 Is it all over your head, just one side, on the forehead, or behind your eyes?